jvansch1/ycharts-wiki/Visual-Studio-Code-Configration.md

 2. Type "/sites/ycharts"
 3. Command-Shift-P "Save Workspace As"
 4. DO NOT save in Vagrant, instead click "Show Local"
-5. Now in your local machine, save in
+5. Now in your local machine, save in your home directory as "ycharts.code-workspace"

+You should now be able to close VSCode and go to your home directory and click on "ycharts.code-workspace".
+Assuming vagrant is running, that should connect to vagrant and open the "/sites/ycharts" directory.

+### Install Python Extension
+To be able to work

+1.